dzvilius/visual-money-tracker/README.md

 _Features to be implemented in the future:_

-- Filter recent transaction based on chart selection
+- Calculate balance and plot data on chart
 - View an individual transaction
 - Add new transaction
 - Edit current transaction